A looping statement used to repeatedly execute another statement (the body statement) in a structured manner.

 with their initializer statement.
 Then the condition is evaluated and,

-, the body statement and then the increment
+while it's true, the body statement and then the increment

 expression are executed, in that order.
 The condition, body, and